Double Entry – Bookkeeping

 So, if cash is drawn, the cash or bank account would be credited.
-When goods are withdrawn, the purchase account would be credited.
-Towards the end of the year, the drawings account is closed by transferring the total to the capital account, thus reducing the amount owed by the business to the owner.
+When goods are withdrawn, purchases account would be credited.
+Towards the end of the year, the drawings account is closed by transferring the total to the capitals account, thus reducing the amount owed by the business to the owner.

 DOUBLE ENTRY RECORDS FOR CARRIAGE INWARDS AND CARRIAGE OUTWARDS: